-While he was at a family reunion, my Dad was given a story written by my second cousin, Toni Ehrhardt.
+While he was at a family reunion, my Dad was given a story written by my cousin, Toni Ehrhardt.
 The story takes place during the Great Depression and centers around two little girls.
-Here is a photo of those two little girls today.
+Here is a photo of those two little girls.

 Mother's Christmas Program

 by Toni Ehrhardt

 My mother,Irene Dannels Woolery was born in 1925 on a small farm near Altoona, Kansas.
 Times weren't easy at the Dannel's Place nor most other places for that matter.
 I remember my mother telling me that most of the time, the family had a nice Christmas dinner of baked chicken, dressing, mashed potatoes, gravy, green beans, hot rolls and pumpkin pie.
 Possibly, they had gingerbread, fudge and mady taff.
 I'm just guessing they had milk, water or home-made cider to drink.

 For Christmas, the kids, (my mom and her sisters and brothers), usually got a nickel, an orange, and some gift my grandparents made for them.
 For example, my grandpa made little tractors out of spools and rubber bands and my grandma made rag dolls or teddy bears and made outfits for them.

 The family went to cut down a Christmas tree and decorated their tree with popcorn, little ornaments they made at home, church, or school and possibly with little pieces of ribbon or bits of lace.
 They went to school and church programs and especially enjoyed those things as well as big family dinners with lots of cousins, grandparents, aunts and uncles.